learn-co-curriculum/hs-variables-mini-lab/README.md

 puts best friend
 ```

-Ruby gives us an error! `Undefined method Best`.
+Ruby gives us an error! `undefined method 'best'`.
 Ruby doesn't know what `best` is because of the space between the words `best` and `friend`.
 It's just like when we're creating directories or files in terminal, the spaces signify a different variable.
 Instead, replace spaces with underscores:

 ```ruby
 best_friend = "Steph"